pgroot91/lens-calculator/readme.txt

 == Changelog ==

 = 2.0.0 =
-* Blocks for Gutenberg support
+* Adding blocks for Gutenberg support
 * Adding more languages

 = 1.0.1 =